krishnagopika/InterviewQuestions/Salesforce/SalesAndMarketing.md

 23. What is the relationship between opportunity and product?
 24. What is the relationship between Price book and Product?
 25. Explain the relation among pricebook, opportunity, product, opportunity product and price book details?
+26. How to do product scheduling done?
+27. Consider a scenario where 12 laptops are ordered by a company and are supposed to be delivered in required quntity in scheduled dates.
+How is this use case performed?